 - Vantage Drilling Company in their prepackaged chapter 11 cases to restructure more than $2.5 billion in senior secured debt.
 Vantage filed its prepackaged chapter 11 cases with the support of more than $1.6 billion in senior secured debtholders having agreed to vote in favor of the balance sheet restructuring.
 Also representing Vantage Drilling for matters of U.S. law in connection with their parallel liquidation proceedings in the Cayman Islands.
 Vantage Drilling’s subsidiaries will reorganize as one of the largest international oil and gas ultra-deep-water drillers, with a fleet of operations spanning the globe in partnership with various, international oil and gas producers.

 - Chassix Holdings, Inc. and its domestic subsidiaries, in connection with their prearranged chapter 11 restructuring of their $700 million capital structure.
-Chassix employs more than 4,500 people world-wide and is one of the world’s leading manufacturers of chassis and other safety-critical components to the world’s leading car makers, including BMW, Chrysler, Ford, General Motors and Nissan.
-The Chassix restructuring has been recognized as the 2015 Chapter 11 Reorganization of the Year (Over $500 M) by M&A Advisor and the Prearranged Chapter 11 Restructuring and Recapitalization of the Year at the 2016 Turnaround Atlas Awards.
+Chassix employs more than 4,500 people worldwide and is one of the world’s leading manufacturers of chassis and other safety-critical components to the world’s leading car makers, including BMW, Chrysler, Ford, General Motors and Nissan.
+The Chassix restructuring has been recognized as the 2016 Chapter 11 Reorganization of the Year (Over $500 Million) by The M&A Advisor and the Prearranged Chapter 11 Restructuring and Recapitalization of the Year at the 2016 Turnaround Atlas Awards.

-- Several sponsors/funds and creditors in private loan-for-control, in-court and out-of-out workouts.
+- Several sponsors/funds and creditors in private loan-for-control, in-court and out-of-court workouts.

 - KKR Credit in private creditor representations.